Overview – Tsavo East NP

 Weather & Climate

-Conditions stay hot and dry throughout the year at Tsavo, with the exception of the park’s higher altitudes where it gets progressively cooler as you head up the hills.
-The Wet season gets particularly hot, especially the interlude between the so-called ‘short rains’ at year’s end and those of the later ‘long rains’.
-The Dry season (June to September) brings a little relief from the heat.
+Conditions stay hot and dry throughout the year at Tsavo East, with the exception of the park’s higher altitudes where it gets progressively cooler as you head up the hills.
+The Wet season (November to May) gets particularly hot, especially during the break between the rains at year’s end and during the later long rains.
+The Dry season (June to October) brings a little relief from the heat.

 Best Time To Visit

-The park doesn’t look its best in the Dry season (June to September), when the sky is hazy from the dust, but this is the best time to spot animals.
-The grass is much shorter than in the Wet season (October to May), so the wildlife can’t easily disappear into the bush when your vehicle approaches.
+Tsavo East doesn’t always look its best in the Dry season (June to October), when the sky can be hazy from the dust, but this is the best time to spot animals.
+The dry, hot months of January and February are also good.
+The grass is much shorter than in the Wet season (November to May), so the wildlife is less easily concealed behind the vegetation.
 And, of course, getting wet is not an issue.

 Want To Visit Tsavo East NP?